Skip to content

 An action step in the Zap editor with Google Calendar selected for the action app and Create Detailed Event selected for the action event.

-Now, it's time to set the details of the copied event.
+Now it's time to set the details of the copied event.
 Start by selecting the correct calendar.
 Then, include the summary, description, and location of the new event.

 Calendar fields in the Zap editor, including Calendar, Summary, Description, and Location.

-Next, choose if you want the event to be added as an all day event.
+Next, choose if you want the event to be added as an all-day event.
 You can also specify a color for the event and if you want to automatically add attendees.

-Set the visibility of the copied events and if you want to use the reminders that are already set for your Google Calendar account.
+Set the visibility of the copied events and decide if you want to use the reminders that are already set for your Google Calendar account.
 If you want to set different reminders than your default settings, select No and fill in the Reminders and Minutes Before Reminders fields.
+Choose if you want to be shown as Free or Busy, if guests can modify your event, and the event type for categorization purposes.

-Calendar fields in the Zap editor for visibility and reminders.
+Calendar fields in the Zap editor

 Export and import all appointments from one Google Calendar to another

-You can manually export an entire Google Calendar, then import all events to another calendar or even another account.
 To get started, open Google Calendar using the Google account that includes the events you want to copy.
 Next, hover over the calendar you want to export.
-Three vertical dots will appear.
+A kebab menu (â‹®) will appear.

-Now, click the Import & Export tab, and then click the Export button.
+Now click the Import & Export tab, and then click the Export button.

 Next, open Google Calendar using the account that includes the calendar you want to copy your events to.
 Click the gear button in the top menu bar, then click Settings.

 Select the file you just exported from the other calendar, then choose the calendar you'd like to import the dates to.
-You've now imported all of your events.
+You've now imported all your events.

 Related reading: